Quantum Emulation of Molecular Force Fields: A Blueprint for a Superconducting Architecture: Discussion

+In this work, we provide a complete framework for the quantum emulation of a molecular force field using an array of tuneable microwave resonators which leverages the D-Wave design (see Fig.~\ref{fig:setup}).
+We derive precise protocols for gathering information about molecular transitions, particularly the Franck-Condon spectra, using such a platform---including a detailed discussion of all steps, from the tuning of the emulator to the measurement protocol.
+Finally, we provide evidence that this architecture may be even more useful when working beyond the quadratic regime.

-Our work is an example of another family of useful problems that can be implemented in a superconducting circuit setup.
+Our work is an example of another family of useful problems that can be implemented in a setup consisting of superconducting circuits.
 It would be experimentally relevant and interesting to pursue the design of single-purpose circuits for highly anharmonic molecules with few atoms.
-Existing blueprints for the D-Wave architecture, as well as ongoing efforts for higher-fidelity quantum annealers with flux qubits could be leveraged for this task.
+Existing blueprints for the D-Wave architecture, as well as ongoing efforts for higher-fidelity quantum annealers with flux qubits, could be leveraged for this task, with the added benefit of offering the possibility of using faster active cooling techniques for state preparation.

 \acknowledgements